 Playing Asymmetric Games

 Say you're playing a game where you flip a coin.
 Imagine you flip heads, you get $1,000.
-You flip tails, you lose $1,000.
+You flip tails, and you lose $1,000.
 In Karim’s words, this is a classic example of a symmetric bet.
-You have a 50% chance of winning or losing and as a result, your payoffs are identical.
+You have a 50% chance of winning or losing, and as a result, the payoffs are identical.

-Imagine you're playing a new game where you flip a coin, but if you win you get $10,000 and if you lose you’re out $1,000.
+Imagine you're playing a new game where you flip a coin, but if you win, you get $10,000, and if you lose, you’re out $1,000.
 Now you’re playing an asymmetric game.
-The odds of winning or losing are the same, but the magnitude of the outcome in the case you win is a lot bigger.
+The odds of winning or losing are the same, but in the case you win, the magnitude of the outcome is a more significant.

-While asymmetric games are inherently riskier, and you might lose 9 times out of 10, there’s an off chance that you win and hit outsized growth curves.
-For a new company just starting out, it’s critical that you actively avoid the safe approaches to growth.
-Rather, in Karim’s words, if you try some crazy things and make big bets, you might just find a path towards escape velocity.
+While asymmetric games are inherently riskier and you might lose 9 times out of 10, there’s an off chance that you win and hit outsized growth curves.
+For new companies just starting out, it’s critical to avoid the safe approaches to growth.
+Rather, in Karim’s words, if you try some crazy things and make big bets, you might just find a path towards exponential growth and velocity.

-“Every company starts off behind, but it's your rate of improvement and its derivative that ultimately determine where you end up.”
+“Every company starts off behind, but your rate of improvement and its derivative ultimately determine where you end up.”

 The Collision of Commerce & Fintech

-As a founder at the nexus of commerce and fintech, Karim deeply understands how the two realms have begun to intersect.
-He immediately points out that the way software gets bought in companies has changed.
-Previously, it was seen as a cost and the decision-making was highly centralized.
-All of a sudden, enterprise software is seen as an enabler for business growth.
+As a founder at the nexus of commerce and fintech, Karim deeply understands how the two realms intersect.
+He immediately points out that the way companies view and understand software has changed.
+Previously, it was seen as a sunk cost.
+All of a sudden, enterprise software is now seen as an enabler for business growth.

-In Karim’s words, the majority of legacy tools for both consumers and enterprise teams offered terrible interface design and brutal user experiences across the board.
-In one example, he notes that antiquated fintech platforms like Expensify force customers through onboarding with a 30 minute video explanation about how to submit basic expense reports.
-As an analogy, imagine if after signing up for Instagram you were forced to watch a 30 minute video about how to use it.
+In Karim’s words, the vast majority of legacy tools for both consumers and enterprise teams offer terrible interface design and brutal user experiences across the board.
+For example, antiquated fintech platforms like Expensify force customers through onboarding with a 30 minute video explanation on how to submit basic expense reports.
+As an analogy, imagine if after signing up for Instagram, you were forced to watch a 30 minute video about how to use it.

-In the commerce ecosystem, both eCom brands and consumer apps offer wildly improved user experiences.
-Every product or tool that consumers interact with in their personal lives has been upgraded with slick UI and fluid end-to-end onboarding.
+In today's commerce ecosystem, both ecommerce brands and consumer apps have to offer wildly improved user experiences.
+Every product or tool that consumers interact with in their personal lives now has a slick UI and fluid end-to-end onboarding.
 As a result, consumers are beginning to expect the same elevated experiences in their professional lives.
 In turn, fintech and enterprise applications have been forced to play catch up and radically upgrade their offerings.